Smush: Gameplay

 The show, set in a basement party atmosphere, featured four contestants trying to "smush" the answers to clues together to create a portmanteau.
 For example, the clue "A New England state + 'Flying Circus' man" would result in an answer of "Vermonty Python," formed by combining "Vermont" and "Monty Python".
 Smushes did not have to use the exact spelling of both words.
 For example, "Belly Lafghanistan" could be a combination of "belly laugh" and "Afghanistan".

 Rounds 1 and 2

-The host read toss-up sets of clues whose answers had to be smushed together.
+Ober read toss-up sets of clues whose answers had to be smushed together.
 A correct buzz-in answer scored points, while a miss gave the opponents a chance to steal.
 Round 1 used pairs of clues worth one point each; the clues were read aloud during the first part of the round, then both read and presented visually near its end.

 Questions in Round 2 were worth two points each.
 Most of these were asked as "Smush Tri's," with three answers to be smushed together, but some involved participation by stage crew members and had only two clues.
 The final question was a "Smush Quad," requiring four answers and awarding three points.

 The lowest scorer at the end of each round was eliminated from the game.